 If, after establishing the facts, the Panel consider that the complaint is made out, they will uphold the complaint.
 If the Panel consider that the complaint is not made out, they will dismiss the complaint.
 They will make these decisions on the balance of probabilities.

-Notification: to request a hearing before the Complaints Panel please write to the Administration Manager within five working days of the decision complained of.
-Your request will only be considered if you have completed the procedures at Stages 1 and 2 and, where appropriate Stage 3.
-Please ensure that a copy of all relevant documents and your full contact details accompany your letter to the Administration Manager.
+Notification: to request a hearing before the Complaints Panel please write to the Principal within five working days of the decision complained of.
+Your request will only be considered if you have completed the procedures at Stages 1 and 2.
+Please ensure that the College is in possession of a copy of all relevant documents and your full contact details accompany your letter requesting a hearing.
 Please state in your letter the outcome that you desire and all the grounds of your complaint.
-Please also send the Administration Manager a list of the documents which you believe to be in the College’s possession and wish the Panel to see.
-The Administration Manager will acknowledge your request in writing within two working days.
+Please also include a list of the documents which you believe to be in the College’s possession and wish the Panel to see.
+The Administration will acknowledge your request in writing within two working days.

 Notice of hearing: Every effort will be made to enable the Panel hearing to take place within 10 working days of the receipt of your request.
-As soon as reasonably practical and in any event, at least five working days before the hearing, the Administration Manager will send you written notification of the date, time and place of the hearing, together with brief details of the Panel members who will be present.
+As soon as reasonably practical and in any event, at least five working days before the hearing, you will be sent written notification of the date, time and place of the hearing, together with brief details of the Panel members who will be present.

-Chair: the hearing will be chaired by one member of the Panel (chosen by themselves) and will be conducted in an informal manner.
+Chair: the hearing will be chaired by one member of the Panel (chosen by the Panel) and will be conducted in an informal manner.

 Hearing: all statements made at the hearing will be unsworn.
 All present will be entitled, should they wish, to write their own notes for reference purposes.
-The Administration Manager will be asked to take a handwritten minute of the proceedings.
+The Principal will see that a handwritten minute of the proceedings is taken.

 Evidence: the Chair will conduct the hearing in such a way as to ensure that all those present have the opportunity of asking questions and making comments in an appropriate manner.
 The hearing is not a legal proceeding and the Panel shall be under no obligation to hear oral evidence from witnesses but may do so and/or may take written statements into account.